Mirai500/Kotoba/README.md

 Once users sign up, they can then login with the details provided during the sign-up phase.

 After login, users are redirected to the chat page where they can see other registered users of the app.

-They can then click on the name of any user to chat with them.
+They may then click on the name of any user who has also registered on the app to chat with them.

 To run the app: